Never Violence!

-Never Violence! or Never Violence (original title: Niemals Gewalt! or Niemals Gewalt) is the title of a speech made by Astrid Lindgren in 1978, when she received the peace prize Friedenspreis des Deutschen Buchhandels.
+Never Violence! or Never Violence (original title: Niemals Gewalt! or Niemals Gewalt) is the title of a speech made by Astrid Lindgren in 1978, when she received the peace prize Friedenspreis des Deutschen Buchhandels (in English: Peace Prize of the German Book Trade).
 It is one of the most well-known and influential speeches by Lindgren.
 Astrid Lindgren speaks against corporal punishment of children.
-A year later, in Lindgren's home country Sweden, a law was released that forbid corporal punishment of children.
+A year later, in Lindgren's home country Sweden, a law was passed that forbid corporal punishment of children.
 In 1978, the speech was first published as a book under the German title Astrid Lindgren: Ansprachen anlässlich der Verleihung des Friedenspreises des Deutschen Buchhandels (Friedenspreis des Deutschen Buchhandels).
 Later the book was also published in many different languages.
-In 2009, a German short film called Never Violence (original title: Niemals Gewalt) had been published at Children's Day.
-It was based on the story mentioned in Lindgrens speech.
+In 2009, a German short film called Never Violence (original title: Niemals Gewalt) had been published at Children's Day and was based on the story mentioned in Lindgren's speech.

 Speech

-On 22 October 1978, Astrid Lindgren made an acceptance speech while she received the Peace Prize of the German Book Trade.
+On 22 October 1978, Astrid Lindgren made an acceptance speech while she received the Peace Prize of the German Book Trade (Friedenspreis des Deutschen Buchhandels).
 In her speech at the Frankfurter Paulskirche she supported non-violent upbringing.
 During that time in Germany there was still a law for the parental right of corporal punishment.

 Content

-Astrid Lindgren begins by saying that as long as man has lingered on this earth, there has been violence and war.
-True peace, on the other hand, does not exist on earth.
+Astrid Lindgren begins by saying that as long as man has lingered on this Earth, there has been violence and war.
+True peace, on the other hand, does not exist on Earth.
 Politicians talk about disarmament, but not about their own, instead about those of other countries.